-The UT College of Veterinary Medicine (UTCVM) was established by an act of the Tennessee Legislature in 1974 and is part of the University of Tennessee College of Agriculture in Knoxville.
+The UT College of Veterinary Medicine (UTCVM), located in Knoxville, was established by an act of the Tennessee Legislature in 1974 and is part of the University of Tennessee Institute of Agriculture.

-UTCVM is one of only 30 veterinary colleges in the nation, providing opportunities for Tennessee students, while serving pet owners and the livestock industry as well as protecting public health, enhancing medical knowledge and generating economic benefits to the state and nation.
+UTCVM is one of 33 veterinary colleges in the United states and provides opportunities for Tennessee students while serving pet owners and the livestock industry as well as protecting public health, enhancing medical knowledge and generating economic benefits to the state and nation.

 - Providing veterinary specialists to private practitioners and citizens